esx-overextended/es_extended/readme.md

 * Updated Interface Functions: Modified various interface-related functions to utilize ox_lib's modern UIs, such as Notification, TextUI, and ProgressBar.
 This enhances the user experience and gives a more contemporary look and feel.

 * Improved Client-side Event Security: Implemented enhanced security measures for client-side events responsible for receiving players' object data from the server.
-This focuses on strengthening the events to reduce potential vulnerabilities and abuses. **(WIP)**
+This focuses on strengthening the events to reduce potential vulnerabilities and abuses.

 * Streamlined Player Coordinates Tracking: Overhauled the tracking of player object's coordinates by removing the recursive thread creation approach.
 The new method maintains backward compatibility while improving efficiency and performance. *(This change becomes more impactful as the number of players increases)*